adyxax/www/content/blog/miscellaneous/i3dropdown.md

 ---
 title: "i3dropdown"
-linkTitle: "i3dropdown"
 date: 2020-01-23
-description: >
-  i3dropdown
+description: How to use i3dropdown to pump up your graphical environment
+tags:
+  - toolbox
 ---

+## Introduction

 i3dropdown is a tool to make any X application drop down from the top of the screen, in the famous quake console style back in the day.